 - Check for integrations: Ensure the WMS integrates seamlessly with your existing systems, such as ERP, OMS, or eCommerce platforms, to streamline operations and reduce data errors.
 This will enable a more efficient and connected supply chain.

-- Look for user support: Select a WMS provider that offers comprehensive training, support, and resources to ensure a smooth implementation and ongoing success.
+- Look for user support: Select a WMS system Malaysia provider that offers comprehensive training, support, and resources to ensure a smooth implementation and ongoing success.
 This will help you get the most out of your WMS investment and minimize downtime or errors.

 Conclusion